History of Kolkata: Growth

 In 1750, Calcutta had a population of 120,000.
 The centre of company control over the whole of Bengal from 1757, Calcutta underwent rapid industrial growth from the 1850s, especially in the textile sector, despite the poverty of the surrounding region.
 Trade with other nations also grew.
 For example, the first U.S. merchant ship arrived in Kolkata in 1787.
-In fact, the U.S Consulate in Calcutta is the U.S. Department of State's second-oldest consulate and dates from 19 November 1792.
+In fact, the U.S. Consulate in Calcutta is the U.S. Department of State's second-oldest consulate, dating back to November 19, 1792.

-Despite being almost totally destroyed by a cyclone, in which 60,000 died, on 5 October 1864, Calcutta grew, mostly in an unplanned way, in the next 150 years from 117,000 to 1,098,000 inhabitants (including suburbs), and now has a metropolitan population of approximately 14.6 million.
+Despite being almost destroyed by a cyclone, in which 60,000 died, on 5 October 1864, Calcutta grew, mostly in an unplanned way, in the next 150 years from 117,000 to 1,098,000 inhabitants (including suburbs), and now has a metropolitan population of approximately 14.6 million.

 Contribution to the independence movement of India

-Historically, Calcutta was the centre of activity in the early stages of the national movement of independence.
+Historically, Calcutta was the center of activity in the early stages of the national independence movement.
 Exactly a hundred years after the fall of Bengal in the Battle of Plassey, Calcutta saw the beginning of what is often called the First Independence Movement of India.
-It is also just as often as not referred to as a War of Independence, and as one historian put it, "The so called First National War of Independence was neither First, nor National, nor a War of Independence".
+It is also just as usual, not referred to as a War of Independence, and as one historian put it, "The so-called First National War of Independence was neither First, nor National, nor a War of Independence".
 In the suburbs of Calcutta, at the Barrackpore military barracks, sepoy Mangal Pandey sparked off a huge revolt that shook the foundations of the British Empire.
-This movement is sometimes also called the Indian Mutiny, although recent evidence goes against using this name and suggests "The Revolt of 1857" as a better and less controversial choice.
+This movement is sometimes also called the Indian Mutiny, although recent evidence suggests that "The Revolt of 1857" is a better and less controversial choice.

-In 1883, Surendranath Banerjea organised a national conference – the first of its kind in 19th century India.
+In 1883, Surendranath Banerjee organised a national conference – the first of its kind in 19th-century India.
 This conference heralded the birth of The Indian National Congress.
 The first native president of the Indian National Congress was Sir Womesh Chunder Bonnerjee and he was also the first Congress president to advocate self-rule by Indians, Sir Surendra Nath Banerjea (referred to by the British as "Surrender Not") were early eminent Calcuttans, who provoked and influenced nationalist thinking in the late 19th and early 20th centuries.